dougbass/ConnectAll/README.md

 * Centos:latest for the mule and tomcat images

 ## Limitations
-* The dashboard feature in the ConnectAll user interface reports a "mule" error.
-This will be fixed soon.
+* The dashboard feature has been fixed in the ConnectAll 2.8.4.2 build.
+Be sure to install this or a later version.
 * Additional nodes (i.e. a cluster) cannot be spawned at this time but multiple containers (i.e. a vertical partition) can be started using different ports and file storage.

 ## Find Us